-The auditor was able to communicate via telephone with a representative from MedCentral's Forensic Nursing Department post onsite visit.
-The representative verified the information found in the MOU and confirmed the partnership with SARNCO and that services are offered free of charge.
+The auditor was able to communicate via phone with a representative from SANE of Butler County post onsite visit.
+The representative verified the continued partnership with VOA and confirmed the information in the MOU and the partnership with University of Cincinnati Medical Center and that services are offered free of charge.
+The representative states that all forensic examinations are conducted according to the Ohio Department of Health and Ohio Attorney General protocol for Treatment of Sexually Assaulted patients.
+She states that examiners are also able